 2. Upload

 For light work, upload one PDF at a time in QuickBooks.
-For batches, drag and drop the whole folder into SaasAnt.
+For batches, drag and drop the files into SaasAnt.

 3. Let the tool read the PDF